Resolution of Quantum Imaging with Undetected Photons: Experimental Setups and Magnification

 \section{Experimental Setups and Magnification}

 We build two experimental setups characterized by two sets of wavelengths.
 For setup 1, $\lambda_d=810$ nm and $\lambda_u=1550$ nm, i.e., the undetected photon's wavelength is longer than that of the detected photon.
 For setup 2, $\lambda_d=842$ nm, $\lambda_u=780$ nm, i.e., the undetected photon has the shorter wavelength.
 All other parameters of the imaging system (distances, focal lengths, etc.) are the same in the two setups.
+This also includes the distance between object and camera.
 The focal length of positive lenses, LU1 and LU2 (Fig. \ref{fig:setup-im-constr}), placed in the path of the undetected photon is $f_u=75$ mm.
 The positive lens, LC, placed in front of the camera (Fig. \ref{fig:setup-im-constr}) has focal length $f_c=150$ mm.

 The image is constructed by varying the spatially independent interferometer phase, $\phi$.
 Subsequently, phase shifts and the visibility of the interference observed on the camera are evaluated using sinusoidal fits to the intensity data for each pixel individually.
 The experimental study of the resolution considers purely absorptive objects.
 The same conclusion is expected for a phase object, as we demonstrate in Appendix B.